earthlab/hub-ops/docs/source/daily-operations/new-hub.rst

         clientId: client-id-string-from-github-oath-app
         clientSecret: secret-id-string-from-github-oath-app

-The JupyterHub secret token comes from a secret place.
+See the authentication section of these docs for more on setting up authentication The JupyterHub secret token comes from a secret place.
 Leah needs to figure out where that is generated in the near future. :)